-19.3 MUDSILL
+18.3 MUDSILL

 The mudsill is typically a 2x4 or 2x6 member that is laid flat directly on the top of or cast into the top of the foundation wall.
 The mudsill is usually bolted to the foundation wall and serves as a base for the rest of the floor framing.
-Most of the mudsill is inaccessible and cannot be evaluated.
-The visible portions of the mudsill are properly installed and are performing their intended function.
+In this building, the mudsill is inaccessible and cannot be evaluated.
+There was no evidence present that would suggest that there are defects in this component.